livepeer/go-livepeer/doc/ai-subnet.md

     -ethOrchAddr <MAIN_ORCH_ETH_ADDRESS>
 ```

-While most flags found in this command are similar to those used when running [Mainnet transcoding Orchestrator](https://docs.livepeer.org/references/go-livepeer/cli-reference), there are two AI-specific flags to note when setting up your _Mainnet AI Subnet_ Orchestrator **on-chain**:
+The `pricePerUnit` flag is disregarded by the _AI Subnet_ Orchestrator, as the pricing is determined by the [AI models configuration file](#ai-models-configuration).
+However, it's currently still necessary to initiate the Orchestrator.
+While the majority of the other flags in this command resemble those used when operating a [Mainnet transcoding Orchestrator](https://docs.livepeer.org/references/go-livepeer/cli-reference), there are two AI-specific flags to be aware of when setting up your _Mainnet AI Subnet_ Orchestrator **on-chain** using Docker:

 -   `-ethAcctAddr`: This flag specifies the Ethereum address of your _Mainnet AI Subnet_ Orchestrator.
 -   `-ethOrchAddr`: This flag specifies the Ethereum address of your _Mainnet Transcoding Network_ Orchestrator.